moezovic/pro_blog/README.md

 #Building a professional blog from scratch.

-This blog was entirely programmed manually, no library was included in it, and of course no dependancy manager used.
+This blog was entirely programmed manually.
-This blog is following the MVC architecture, so the data manipulation, the views and the controllers are doing their work independantly with no interference between each other.
+*Composer* was used to install PHP project inspection packages, like *PHP Code Sniffer*, and *PHP Coding Standard Fixer* This blog is following the MVC architecture, so the data manipulation, the views and the controllers are doing their work independantly with no interference between each other.

 ##USE IT LOCALLY